Showing all 11 results

 Dill is a must have in any garden.
-A great early to flower variety perfect for seed & flower production.
+A great early to flower variety perfect for seed and flower production.
 It is also a good producer of dill leaf but not as prolific as mammoth types.
-Dill is a commercial crop in Washington state, where many acres are produced for distilling into essential oil, as a seed crop, & for fresh markets.
+Dill is a commercial crop in Washington state, where many acres are produced for distilling into essential oil, as a seed crop, and for fresh markets.
 We picked up this variety from a seed swap in Bingen, Washington, where a local homesteader had been saving seed from this variety for 20 years.

 Evening Primrose, EP-10 (Organic)$3.00